 - Your logo design is simple.
 If you want your logo to have a container, slogan, or all of the above, adding a gradient will make the design too busy and hard to digest.
 But if your initial design is simple and minimalist, adding a gradient could work well.

 Be careful when applying gradients.
-Because they can have such a significant visual impact on a design, it’s important to use them sparingly.
+They can have a significant visual impact on a design, so it’s important to use them sparingly.
 Without constraints, your design can look intense real quick.
 We’ll go over some tips on that later.

 Examples of gradient designs

-Logos with gradients have been making a resurgence over the last few years, particularly in the tech industry.
-Apps have to stand out on phones and other devices, and gradients can make the icon pop in a sea of other apps.
+Logos with gradients have been increasingly popping up in the tech industry.
+App logos have to stand out on phones and other devices, and gradients help make the icon pop.

 Aside from the famous logo examples above, there are tons of other cool logos with gradients to pull inspiration from!
 Search sites like Pinterest and Dribbble to see if you find anything that sparks your creativity.